-3. Evaluation (Credit Test 1 - 40 points + Credit Test 2 - 60 points)
+3. Evaluation (Test 1 - 40 points + Test 2 - 60 points)

-Students will be asked to sit two credit tests.
-The first credit test will amount to 40% of the continuous assessment and it will cover material studied in the seminars in Weeks 2-6, as well as the first 4 lecture topics (Anglo-Saxon literature, Medieval literature, Renaissance poetry and Renaissance drama).
-The second credit test will amount to 60% of the continuous assessment and it will cover material studied in the seminars in Weeks 9-11, the last 4 lecture topics (17th Century Literature, 18th Century Literature - Neoclassicism; 18th Century Literature - Romanticism, 18th Century Novel), as well as the COMPULSORY READING.
+Students will be asked to sit two tests.
+The first test will amount to 40% of the continuous assessment and it will cover material studied in the first four seminars (Weeks 2-5), as well as the first 4 lecture topics (Anglo-Saxon literature, Medieval literature, Renaissance poetry and Renaissance drama).
+The second test will amount to 60% of the continuous assessment and it will cover ALL the material studied in the seminars and lectures (Week 2-Week 11), as well as COMPULSORY READING.
 Both tests will be held in person.